shapeshed/shapeshed.com/content/post/unix-grep.md

 ![grep man page][2]

+## What is the grep command in UNIX?

+The `grep` command in UNIX is a command line utility for printing lines that match a pattern.
+It can be used to find text in a file and search a directory structure of files recursively.
+It also supports showing the context of a match by showing lines before and after the result and has support for regular expressions in pattern matching.

 ## How to find text in a file

 To find text in a file pass the string you are looking for to `grep` followed by the name of the file or files.